lukew3/easyrice/README.md

   --help                 Show this message and exit.

 Commands:
-  copy-current  Copies your current setup made outside of riceman delete-setup  Delete an existing setup new-setup     Creates a new setup with empty directories rename-setup  Rename an existing setup
+  copy-current  Copies your current setup made outside of easyrice delete-setup  Delete an existing setup new-setup     Creates a new setup with empty directories rename-setup  Rename an existing setup